spendierk/TKET_website/what_is_TKET.rst

 Introduction to TKET
 =====================

-TKET is an advanced, open-source software development kit designed for gate-based quantum computers.
-Its primary role is to compile and optimize quantum circuits for a variety of quantum hardware and simulators, ensuring high performance and compatibility.
+TKET is an advanced, open-source software development kit for gate-based quantum computers.
+Its primary role is to compile and optimize quantum circuits for various quantum hardware and simulators, ensuring high performance and compatibility.

-In the current NISQ (Noisy Intermediate-Scale Quantum) era, devices have limited qubits and higher error rates.
-TKET plays a crucial role in optimizing and simplifying quantum circuits to navigate these challenges, ensuring reliable outcomes even with device constraints and noise considerations.
+In the current NISQ (Noisy Intermediate-Scale Quantum) era, devices have limited qubits and high error rates.
+TKET is crucial in optimizing and simplifying quantum circuits to navigate these challenges, ensuring reliable outcomes even with device constraints and noise considerations.

 Key Features:
 -------------

-- **Quantum Compiler**: TKET, underpinned by a high-performance C++ library, is a high-performance compiler that tailors quantum circuits to the constraints of specific quantum hardware.
+- **Quantum Compiler**: TKET, underpinned by a high-performance C++ library, is a high-performance compiler that tailors quantum circuits to the constraints of specific quantum hardware and simulators.
 - **Platform Agnostic**: TKET can target various quantum processing units (QPUs) and simulators.
 - **Integration with Libraries**: TKET is compatible with popular quantum libraries such as Qiskit, Cirq, Braket, PennyLane, and more.
 - **Python Interface**: TKET is accessible through its Python package, ``pytket``, available on GitHub.
 Install with the command ``pip install pytket``.
 For any difficulties with installation, please consult our `troubleshooting <https://cqcl.github.io/tket/pytket/api/install.html>`_ page.